 The company has also taken full control of its own Long Island-based warehouse -- allowing for more control and visibility into its inventory -- and has been focused on accelerating its merchandising business.
 Last year, it brought on the renowned management agency IMG to negotiate new licensing partnerships and take the brand into new markets, such as stationery, bakeware and housewares.
 Among more recent additions to the product portfolio is a six-foot-wide pool float that looks like a giant, multi-colored Life Saver, intended to tap into an apparent “pool float craze.”
 (Who knew?)

 Soon Dylan’s will embark on its biggest initiative yet: propagating its brand across international waters.
-By January, it will open a stand-alone, 8,500-square-foot store in Dubai, which represents a larger expansion across the Middle East, according to Adya.
+In early 2018, it will open a stand-alone, 8,500-square-foot store in Dubai, which represents a larger expansion across the Middle East, according to Adya.
 Over the next four years, Dylan’s plans to open six to eight stores in Abu Dhabi, Kuwait and Qatar.
-Setting up shop in the region has presented a new set of challenges for the company, such as having to adhere to stricter food regulations, which means finding new locally based vendors and limiting its product assortment in some stores.
+Setting up shop in the region has presented a new set of challenges, such as having to adhere to stricter food regulations, which means finding new locally based vendors and limiting its product assortment in some stores.
 To navigate all that, Dylan’s hired a local operator, Chalhoub Group, which also oversees several Ralph Lauren stores.

 The move represents a major growth opportunity, considering the backdrop of the booming travel and tourism scene of the United Arab Emirates.
 Dubai International Airport is currently the third busiest airport in the world, having served more than 83 million passengers last year -- a 7 percent increase from 2015 -- and is expected to overtake Beijing and Atlanta for the top title in the next 10 years.
 Meanwhile, Lauren is actively looking for partners to help take Dylan’s into Japan and the U.K.